numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 A `Pipeline` may have multiple Sinks.
 These sinks could either be a pre-defined sink such as `kafka`, `log`, etc., or a `user-defined sink`.

+Numaflow provides builtin Sinks but there are many use cases where an user might want to write a custom Sink implementation, and User Defined Sink (`udsink`) can be used to write those custom Sinks.

 A pre-defined sink vertex runs single-container pods, while a user-defined sink runs two-container pods.

 > **Related Topics:**